vinayciba/MRF/README.md

 **Installation**

-If you meet the above dependencies, clone the repository, cd into the directory and start running the program.
+If you meet the above dependencies, clone the repository, cd into the directory and start running the programs.
-There is no need for installation.Clone the repo, which consists of one bash wrapper script run-mrf-wrapper.sh that calls individual scripts.

-Overview
+**Overview**

-To compare and list the missing coding sequences in a query genome with respect to a reference genome.
+**simple mode** (This usage is equivalent to the web version of MRF) To compare and list the missing coding sequences in a query genome with respect to a reference genome.

 	bash run-mrf-wrapper.sh -q query fasta -r reference fasta -f reference gff3